Hierarchical Sparse Circuit Extraction from Billion-Parameter Language Models through Scalable Attribution Graph Decomposition: Introduction

-The primary contributions encompass the following technical components with empirical outcomes.
-The hierarchical decomposition algorithm targets $O(n^2 \log n)$ complexity for circuit search, representing improvement over exhaustive enumeration in practice.
-Empirical demonstration establishes circuit extraction across model scales from 117 million to 70 billion parameters with behavioral preservation ranging from 82\% to 97\% on algorithmic tasks.
-Cross-architecture transfer analysis reveals moderate structural similarity (52\%-82\%) between circuits discovered in different model families, providing preliminary evidence for shared computational patterns.
-The causal validation protocol establishes necessity and sufficiency criteria for verifying discovered circuits against behavioral benchmarks, though acknowledged limitations in validation circularity remain.
+This work contributes: (1) a hierarchical decomposition algorithm achieving $O(n^2 \log n)$ circuit search complexity; (2) circuit extraction from 117M to 70B parameters with 82\%--97\% behavioral preservation on algorithmic tasks; (3) cross-architecture transfer analysis showing 52\%--82\% structural similarity across model families; and (4) a causal validation protocol based on necessity and sufficiency criteria.